Hibou57/PostiATS-Utilities/doc/lexemes.md

 This is so, whatever follows.

-Two different examples to have in minde:
+Two different examples to have in mind:

   * `case+foo` will be parsed as `case+` and `foo`.
   * `viewt@ypefoo` will be parsed as `viewt@ype` and `foo`.

 Both and even more the second kind of case, are **corner case** worth to know.

+On the contrary, `viewtypefoo` or `viewt0ypefoo` will be parsed as a single identifier.

 ### Note #3